 - Stainless steel, including fragments from processing equipment

 In food production environments, metal contamination can come from many sources.
-Common examples include broken screens, worn cutting blades, damaged machinery, metal-to-metal contact, maintenance tools, raw material contamination, or packaging line components.
+Common examples include broken screens, worn cutting blades, damaged machinery, metal-to-metal contact, maintenance tools, raw material contamination, and packaging line components.

-How Do Industrial Metal Detectors Work in Food Lines?
+How Do Metal Detectors Work in Food Lines?

 For packaged or unpackaged products moving on a conveyor, conveyor metal detectors are commonly used.
 For products moving through enclosed pipework or pumped systems, inline metal detectors may be more suitable.